 Ice Cube Trays: I always have something freezing in my ice cube trays in the freezer!
 I go through them like crazy (cheaper ones tend to crack) so I buy them at rummage sales or auctions when I get a chance.
 High-quality trays would be worth it for me so they are on my wish list.
 I like to my Cream Cubes, Freeze Milk, Freeze Chicken Broth, and more!
 I’ve even made mini desserts in them. 😉

 Blendtec Blender: This little powerhouse is amazing.
 I do not have a food processor but just use this blender for all of my grinding needs.
 It could even grind grains if I wanted it to.
 I’ve gone through about one blender per year since I’ve been married but since my Blendtec has an 8-year warranty, I don’t have to worry about that anymore.

 L’Equip Dehydrator: Ok I’ve mentioned this one a couple times but it’s definitely on my list of can’t-live-without.
 I literally use mine every single day in the summer and fall.
 I use it mostly to make dried fruits and snacks, Homemade Fruit Roll Ups, and even Dried Chicken Broth.

 Plastic Jar Lids: If you eat through your canning pantry in the winter as we do, these lids are a must!
 They are awesome for storing open canned goods in the fridge, topping off jars with spices in them, and storing things short term in jars as I make some new concoction.
 We also have a set of Cuppow lids and I actually use these on my jars with homemade salad dressing, Dorthy Lynch, or Ranch Dressing!

-This post on Simple Kitchen Tips is a compliation of blog posts written on Little House Living from 2012 – 2013.
-It was been updated as of January 2019.
+This post on Simple Kitchen Tips is a compilation of blog posts written on Little House Living from 2012 – 2013.
+It has been updated as of January 2019.